 Everyone knows that working out is more fun and more effective with a friend.
 In the mornings, you’ll be especially grateful for the company.
 A workout buddy will deter you from ducking out of your obligations when it’s cold outside and the bed is feeling ridiculously comfy.

 Wake up with Thermoblaze

-To get your day off to a flier, try popping a Thermoblaze capsule upon waking.
-By the time you’ve limbered up, you’ll be raring to go, be it running, weight training or completing one of the challenges found in my Adrian James fitness apps.
+To get your day off to a flier and the most out of your morning workouts, try popping a Thermoblaze capsule upon waking.
+By the time you’ve limbered up, you’ll be raring to go, be it running, weight training or completing one of the challenges in my Adrian James fitness apps.